pramnora/qb64/cryptography/ascii/README.md

 So, it was that they had to invent a standard way
 of getting computers to be able to communicate with one together;
 hence, they went and invented **ASCII** code...which is what nearly all computers speak, now-a-days;
-and, this means if I were to try sending a message over the computer to be received by another computer that happens to be located on the other side of the world;
+and, this means if I were to try sending a message over the computer
+to be received by another computer that happens to be located on the other side of the world;
-providing that message text was **ASCII** text encoded;
+providing that message text was being sent **ASCII** text encoded;
 and, also, the receiving computer application understands how to read/interpret **ASCII** codes;
-then, there should be no problems at all when communicating.
+then, there should be no problems at all when communicating computer to computer.

 -----

-## SOME IMPORTANT POINTS WORTHWHILE NOTING...
+## SOME IMPORTANT POINTS VERY WELL WORTHWHILE NOTING...

 - ASCII character codes extend going from: 0-256.
 - ASCII character codes: 65-90...do represent capital letters: A-Z
-- ASCII character codes: 96-127...do represent lower case letterss: a-z
+- ASCII character codes: 96-127...do represent lower case letters: a-z
 - ASCII character codes: 48-57...do represent numbers: 0-9

 - As well as, **ASCII**, there are other highly popular encoding schemes such as: **UTF-8**;